xiaocheng05/LOL-vision-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
+The distribution of vision score seems to be right skewed.
+High vision score is less likely to occur.
+This is likely because player in a longer game tends to have higher vision score but lone game is rare.

 ### Bivariate Analysis
 I then analyzed the distribution of vision score splitted by each of the five positions.